European-Unified-ID/EUID-docs/README.md

 #### Can a user opt out of targeted advertising tied to their EUID?

 Yes, through the [Transparency and Control Portal](https://transparentadvertising.eu), a user can opt out from being served targeted ads tied to their EUID.
-The request is distributed through the EUID Opt-out Service and EUID Operators to all relevant participants.
+The request is distributed through the EUID Opt-Out Service and EUID Operators to all relevant participants.

 Some publishers and service providers have the option to limit access to their products based on a user’s participation in EUID and it is the publisher’s responsibility to communicate this as part of their value exchange dialog with the user.